General (scope, time limits)

 Lawyers and legal representatives can accompany applicants during the personal interview.[70]
 Furthermore, lawyers and legal representatives are guaranteed access to all documents in the file and may obtain copies, with the exception of documents pertaining to national security, protection of public order and prevention of crime.[71]
 International protection applicants and status holders are also free to seek counselling services provided by NGOs.[72]

-Beyond the involvement of bar associations, there are a number of NGOs providing modest legal information and assistance services but they do not have the resources and operational capacity to establish a significant level of field presence throughout the country.
-Considering the size of the asylum-seeking population and Türkiye’s geographical dispersal policy, asylum seekers in most locations do not have access to specialised legal counselling and assistance services by NGOs at first instance.
-NGOs providing legal assistance and representation to asylum seekers include SGDD-ASAM, Support to Life, International Refugee Rights Association (Uluslararası Mülteci Hakları Derneği), Refugee Rights Türkiye (Mülteci Hakları Merkezi), Mülteci-Der, IKGV and Red Umbrella Sexual Health and Human Rights Association among others.
+Beyond the involvement of bar associations, several NGOs are providing legal information and assistance service, but they do not have the resources and operational capacity to establish a significant level of field presence throughout the country.
+Considering the size of the asylum-seeking population and Türkiye’s geographical dispersal policy (see Freedom of Movement), asylum seekers in most locations do not have access to specialised legal counselling and assistance services by NGOs at first instance.
+NGOs providing legal assistance and counselling to asylum seekers include ASAM, Support to Life (STL), International Refugee Rights Association (Uluslararası Mülteci Hakları Derneği), Refugee Rights Turkey (Mülteci Hakları Merkezi), Mülteci-Der, MUDEM, Human Resource Development Foundation (HRDF) and Red Umbrella Sexual Health and Human Rights Association among others.
 In the absence of any dedicated state funds to fund legal assistance services by NGOs to asylum seekers, the limited amount of project-based external funding available to NGO providers, insufficient prioritisation of direct legal service activities in donor programmes and stringent bureaucratic requirements of project-based funding make it very difficult for specialised NGO legal service providers to emerge and prosper.
-Access to NGOs was further restricted during COVID-19 due to the suspension of activities and the impossibility to provide in-person services (see Access to NGOs and UNHCR).

 Legal assistance in judicial appeals

 The Legal Aid Scheme is implemented by the bar associations in each province subject to “means” and “merits” criteria, at the discretion of each bar association board.
-The assessment of “means” varies across bar associations, with Mersin and Kahramanmaraş requiring a certificate attesting the individual’s financial need (fakirlik belgesi) while others like Gaziantep and Şanlıurfa do not require such a document.[92]
+The assessment of “means” varies across bar associations.

 [1] Article 78 LFIP.